adambarclay/mundane-hosting-aspnet/README.md

 This package enables a Mundane application to be hosted with ASP.NET.

-See the [Mundane documentation](https://github.com/adambarclay/mundane/blob/main/README.md) for more information.
+See the [Mundane documentation](https://github.com/adambarclay/mundane) for more information.

 ## Getting Started

-In Startup.cs, configure the application routing and dependencies and call `UseMundane()`.

-`UseMundane()` should be the last middleware component added to the pipeline.
+Install the [Mundane.Hosting.AspNet](https://www.nuget.org/packages/Mundane.Hosting.AspNet/) nuget package, then in your ASP.NET startup code call `app.UseMundane();`, passing in the routing and dependencies configuration.

 ```c#
     public void Configure(IApplicationBuilder app, IWebHostEnvironment env)